Stylback/home-server/README.md

 ## Assembly and initial setup

-This section is about my experience putting the hardware together and verifying that everything works as it should.
+My experience putting the hardware together and verifying that everything works as it should.

 <details><summary>Click to expand</summary>
 <p>